 In the previous section, we provided two generalizations: (i) the pattern of optional agreement with inanimate arguments is governed by the base-position of the controller (specifier vs. complement), and (ii) agreement with animate arguments is generally obligatory, with some constructions being exceptional and allowing optional agreement.
-In this section we propose an analysis with two necessary conditions that need to be met in order for agreement to surface; failing to meet either configurations would involve one argument moving over another in order to be accessible to an agreement probe.
-Under this analysis, the failed agreement variant would be the result of defective intervention, not due to phasal accessibility (as we propose in 6.2).
+In this section we propose an analysis with two necessary conditions that need to be met in order for agreement to surface; failing to meet either or both of them results in failed AGREE, resulting in default agreement (\emptyset for Set B and /ru-/ for Set A):

+intervention, not due to phasal accessibility (as we propose in 6.2).
 While this is an interesting alternative, we currently have no way to adjudicate between our proposal and the reviewer's.